apache/spark/docs/structured-streaming-state-data-source.md

 </tr>
 </table>

-The one of major use cases of this data source is to identify the operatorId to query if the query has multiple stateful operators, e.g. stream-stream join followed by deduplication.
+One of the major use cases of this data source is to identify the operatorId to query if the query has multiple stateful operators, e.g. stream-stream join followed by deduplication.
 The column 'operatorName' helps users to identify the operatorId for given operator.

 Additionally, if users want to query about an internal state store instance for a stateful operator (e.g. stream-stream join), the column 'stateStoreName' would be useful to determine the target.